 The most valuable piece of advice, and one which I would tell ANY new mother is:

 Take it easy and feel the loveNo matter what ANYONE recommends or tells you, do whatever works for you.
 No judgement.
 Just do whatever works for you, even if that changes constantly.
 Every parent and every child are different.
+There will be lots of different challenges in every stage of childhood, from babies, toddlers, young children, tweens to teenagers (helping girls navigate their periods and helping boys to start shaving springs to mind!) and lots of things to consider.
 Cherish every moment and do what you feel is right for you and your family.
 Most of all, enjoy!

 What would be your top tip for new mums?
-Please share using the comments box below.
+Please share using the comments box below or join the conversation on our Facebook, Twitter and Instagram pages.

 Let’s keep on celebrating new mums and negate the judgement.
 Every mum has her own story, own attitude and is making her own decisions whilst navigating the crazy world of parenthood.
 We should celebrate that and support each other along the way.
 Wouldn’t you agree?